Before reading this section, please read the

 and turns ratio.
 It has nothing to do with the

-controller IC or the inductor value.
+controller IC or the load current.
 Hence if the

 load current increases, after the circuit has

 settled down, the duty cycle will remain unchanged.